-CSDA's international relations are based on the ERASMUS+ program.
+The international relations of the CSDA are based on the ERASMUS+ program.

 What is the ERASMUS program?

-The ERASMUS program is a mobility program organized by the EU to allow study at another university or European educational institution within a specified period of time and fully recognizing studies carried out abroad in the country of origin.
+The ERASMUS program is a mobility program organized by the EU to allow study in another European university or educational institution within a certain period of time and fully recognizing the studies carried out abroad in the country of origin.
 ERASMUS+ is the European Union program for education, training, youth and sport.

 The CSDA obtained the Erasmus+ Charter in the 2013-14 academic year and is approved until 2020.
-The mobility of students to carry out Erasmus Studies at the CSDA is integrated within Key Action 1 (KA1) of the Erasmus+ Program.
+Student mobility to carry out CSDA Erasmus Studies is integrated into Key Action 1 (KA1) of the Erasmus+ Program.

-Erasmus+ aims to promote the mobility of students and staff of educational and training organizations and institutions for learning reasons.
-In the case of students, the objectives pursued are to improve school performance, increase employability, and improve job prospects, as well as expand their personal development and participation in society.
-For the staff, the objectives are to improve their competencies, increase their capacity to promote a modernization of the educational or training organization of which they are part, and expand their knowledge of other practices, policies and systems.
+Erasmus+ aims to promote the mobility of students and staff from education and training organizations and institutions for learning purposes.
+In the case of students, the objectives pursued are to improve school performance, increase employability, and improve job prospects, as well as broaden their personal development and participation in society.
+For staff, the objectives are to improve their skills, increase their capacity to bring about a modernization of the educational or training organization of which they are a part, and broaden their knowledge of other practices, policies and systems.

-The management of mobility requests for students and teachers will be carried out through the Erasmus department, which will resolve such requests under the regulations of the Erasmus program.
+The management of mobility requests for students and teachers will be carried out through the Erasmus department, which will resolve said requests under the regulations of the Erasmus program.

-At the CSDA you can enjoy mobility for both in/out students and in/out teachers.
+At the CSDA you can enjoy mobilities for both in/out students and in/out teachers.